 LPHA must:

-Comply with all protocol activities as described in the OHA Retailer Inspection Protocols, which aligns with requirements laid out in OAR 333-015-0202 to 333-015-0267.
+Comply with all protocol activities as described in the OHA Retailer Inspection Protocols, which aligns with requirements in OAR 333-015-0202 to 333-015-0267.

-Submit a Local Retailer Inspection Plan and local program budget, in the templates provided by OHA, for approval.
+Submit a Local Retailer Inspection Plan and budget, in the templates provided by OHA, for approval.

 Attend all retailer inspection and communication trainings and meetings.
 Participate in evaluation activities related to local administration of statewide tobacco retail licensing inspections.